opentracing-contrib/ruby-redis-instrumentation/README.md

 This gem provides OpenTracing auto-instrumentation for commands send through the Redis client.

+## Supported Versions

+- MRI 2.0 and newer
+- Redis 4.0.1 and newer

 ## Installation

 Add this line to your application's Gemfile: